 But as you scale, it’s a system that becomes wildly unwieldy.
 You have to follow up with a lot more people, compile and navigate scoring for several different types of roles, and your peer reviews increase exponentially -- and we’re just scratching the surface.
 There’s also a lack of notes in terms of check-ins, feedback, and praise.
 You and your managers are not actually sure how much an employee has improved because you just can’t find that data.
 Even if you made, say, an Excel spreadsheet for it, you’d also need to create a whole new process to create and access that data.

-Instead, it’s time for your company to graduate from Google Docs.
+Instead, it’s time for your company to graduate from Google Docs to a real performance management tool.
 Say goodbye to your old system and hello to a new one -- one where you don’t need to stay on top of people to get them to complete reviews, where you can empower managers to customize questions, and where your peer reviews follow a process every time.
 It’s amazing how much easier things can be when you let someone else -- or a smarter, better-suited product -- take care of all the little details and processes that your company has grown up to.

 6. You have a high turnover rate because of bad management and lack of growth opportunities.
 We’ve already talked about bad management, but a lack of growth opportunities would come from a lack of understanding and communication between employees and managers.
 A continuous feedback culture -- with an emphasis on praise and constructive feedback -- can help improve employee’s understanding of their duties and their manager’s understanding of their work quality.
 Similarly, having set goals to work toward—both short-term and concrete, and long-term and visionary—is an essential component to employee happiness and productivity.
 But if your company is too disorganized to spend much time these vital types of communication, you may notice a talent drain.
 Think about why that might be: Are your talented young employees getting the opportunity to take on more responsibility, or exciting new projects?
 Do you have a formal or informal mentoring program?
 And do you ever have time to sit down to talk about promotions?
 Do you praise the employee publicly?
 Do you keep track of the way they respond to feedback?
 Do you keep track of their goals and how they set out to accomplish them?